Integral points of bounded height on partial equivariant compactifications of vector groups: Compactifications of additive groups

 Let $v$ be such a place.
 As in~\cite{chambert-loir-t2002}, we use integration by parts with respect to vector fields on~$X$ which extend the invariant vector fields on~$G$.
 According to Prop.~2.1 in~\loccit, any invariant vector field on~$G$ extends uniquely to a regular vector field~$\partial^X$ on~$X$; moreover, Prop.~2.2 there asserts that for any local equation~$z_\alpha$ of a boundary component~$D_\alpha$, $z_\alpha^{-1}\partial^X z_\alpha$ is regular along~$D_\alpha$.
 As in Prop.~8.4 of this paper, we can perform repeated integration by parts and write, for $\mathbf s$ in the domain of absolute convergence:

 where $h_N$ is a smooth function on~$X(F_v)$ which admits a uniform upper-bound of the form

 The important observation to make is that these integration by parts preserve the form of the Fourier integrals when they are written in local coordinates.
 Consequently, we can apply the techniques developed in Section~\ref{sec.non-trivial-S} to the integral expression~\eqref{eq:fourier-varch} of the Fourier transform.
-This shows that the upper-bounds for the meromorphic continuation established in that Section can be improved by a factor $(1+\norm s)^N/(1+\norm a_v)^N$, where $N$ is an arbitrary positive integer.
+This shows that the upper-bounds for the meromorphic continuation established in that Section can be improved by a factor